-The following are cases of interest handled by the Newark Police Department between May 13th and 19th, 2019:
+The following are cases of interest handled by the Newark Police Department between August 10th and August 20th, 2019: